tao-thewarat/imotif-knowledge/docs/welcome.md

 ---

-## Purpose of This Documentation
+## What This Guide Covers

-This documentation is created to help developers understand IMOTIF’s development standards, workflows, and environment setup.
+This documentation is designed to help developers quickly understand IMOTIF’s development standards and workflows.
-It covers everything from installing dependencies to committing code and deploying to production.
+It includes everything you need to get started — from environment setup to code deployment.

-**In this documentation you will find:**
+**You’ll learn about:**
-- Environment setup for Odoo development
+- Odoo environment setup and configuration
-- Guides for Python, PostgreSQL, and Docker
+- Using Python, PostgreSQL, and Docker effectively
 - Commit message structure and Git workflow
-- Code structure and module development guidelines
+- Coding conventions and module development practices
-- Debugging, testing, and deployment processes
+- Debugging, testing, and deployment workflows

 ---